-State variables and scales: This individual-based model uses a discrete temporal scale and is not spatially explicit.
-The time horizon of the model is in the order of a thousand generations.
+State variables and scales: This agent-based model uses a discrete temporal scale and is not spatially explicit.
+The time horizon of the model is in the order of tenths to a few thousand time steps; the time step can be interpreted as the minimum generation time.
 Three levels are considered: the gene level, the individual level, and the population level.
 At the gene level, genes are characterized by their alleles, which code for various genetic values depending on the number of traits simulated.
 They are also characterized by their position in the genome and their recombination probabilities with other genes.
 Such a position is invariant during the simulation because we do not wish to simulate the physical evolution of the genome.
-Individuals are characterized by the following state variables: identity number, sex, age, lifetime reproductive success and the genetic values of three traits: the gametic investment G, the preference P and the competitiveness
+Individuals are characterized by the following state variables: identity number, sex, age, lifetime reproductive success and the genetic values of up to three traits: the gametic investment G, the preference P and the competitiveness

 C. The population level is characterized by the following state variables: population size,

-allelic diversity, mean allelic values and standard deviations for the two traits on each gene, mean and standard deviation of traits values and mean lifetime reproductive success.
+allelic diversity, mean allelic values and standard deviations for the various traits on each gene, mean and standard deviation of traits values and mean lifetime reproductive success.
 Note that the population level can be subdivided during reproduction, to create smaller mating groups and mimic spatial or temporal isolation during the breeding season.

-123

-126

-129

-132

-135

 138

+141

+144

+147

+150

+153

+156

-Process overview and scheduling: The process for simulation is described below and can be seen in Appendix A1.
+Process overview and scheduling: The simulation process is described below and can be seen in Appendix A1.
 The model proceeds in generational time steps.
-Within each generation or time step, four procedures are processed in the following order: survival, mate choice, reproduction, genetic mutations.
-Within the survival procedure, the default probability of surviving for an individual depends on population size (density dependence) and on its reproductive effort (which is the sum of the genetic values for costly traits).
-Within the mate choice procedure, mating groups of a user-specified size are formed by drawing lots of individuals from the population, then individuals from the same mating group encounter each other (randomly or according to their values of competitiveness, sequential encounter, Gimelfarb 1988), and they choose to mate or not with the encountered partner.
+Within each generation or time step, four life cycle events are processed in the following order: survival, mate choice, reproduction, mutations.
+Within the survival procedure, the default individual survival probability depends on population size (density dependence) and on the individual’s reproductive effort (which is the sum of the genetic values for costly traits).
+Within the mate choice procedure, mating groups of a user-specified size are randomly formed.

+Individuals from the same mating group encounter each other (randomly, or according to their values of competitiveness, sequential encounter, Gimelfarb 1988), and they choose to mate or not with the encountered partner.
 If individuals make up a couple they will become unavailable to mate again for the present time step.
-Within the reproduction procedure, each parent produces gametes and the offspring are created by the random fusion of the parent gametes, their sex is randomly assigned.
+Within the reproduction procedure, each parent produces gametes and the offspring are created by the random fusion of the parent gametes.
+Their sex is randomly assigned.
 Within the genetic mutation procedure, each allele might be substituted by a new one.
-New alleles are assumed to be created by mutation, and their genetic values for each trait are drawn in independent Beta distributions by default, whose shape parameters are defined at the initialization stage (paragraph Initialization).
+The genetic values at each locus for each trait are drawn in independent Beta distributions by default, whose shape parameters are defined at the initialization stage (paragraph Initialization).
+This choice allows an explicit definition of the trait value, without referring to any equilibrium or average in the population.
 The user-defined mutation rate is assumed to be constant throughout the genome.
 Because survival (S) partly depends on reproductive effort, it can therefore also evolve, allowing individuals to potentially participate in more than one reproduction (i.e., iteroparity evolution).

-141 Details
+Details